GCuser99/SeleniumVBA/README.md

 # Credits

-[VBA-JSON](https://github.com/VBA-tools/VBA-JSON) by Tim Hall, JSON converter for VBA helps me a lot to make HTTP client and this awesome library is included in the release under its license.
+[TinySeleniumVBA](https://github.com/uezo/TinySeleniumVBA/) by Uezo and other contributors to that project [VBA-JSON](https://github.com/VBA-tools/VBA-JSON) by Tim Hall, JSON converter for VBA helps me a lot to make HTTP client and this awesome library is included in the release under its license.
 Thank you!